finos/perspective/docs/installation.md

 * `PSP_DOCKER` will compile C++ source via an Emscripten Docker container.
 * `PSP_DEBUG` will run a debug build of the C++ source.
 * `PSP_NO_MINIFY` will skip Javascript minification.
+* `PSP_CPU_COUNT` will set the concurrency limit for the build.
+* `PACKAGE` will restrict the build to only specific `@jpmorganchase/` packages.

 ## Hosting

-Whether you use just the `perspective` engine itself, or the `perspective-viewer` web component, your browser will need to have access to the `.asm.js`, `.js.mem` and/or `.wasm` assets in addition to the bundled scripts themselves.
-These can be found in the `perspective/build/asmjs` and `perspective/build/wasm_async` directories of the package;  while the root level `perspective/index.js` wrapper will automatically determine which runtime to use based on your browser's WebAssembly support, you'll need to make sure to copy both directories to the same relative directory you plan to host your site bundle from:
+Whether you use just the `perspective` engine itself, or the `perspective-viewer` web component, your browser will need to have access to the `.worker.*.js` and `.wasm` assets in addition to the bundled scripts themselves.
+These can be found in the `build/` directory of the `@jpmorganchase/perspective` and `@jpmorganchase/perspective-viewer` packages.

-      my_site.js (imports perspective)
-      + wasm_async/
-      |    perspective.js
-      |    perspective.wasm
-      + asmjs/
-           perspective.js
-           perspective.asm.js
-           perspective.js.mem

-In node, this can be achieved by hosting the contents of a packages `/build`:
+This can be achieved by hosting the contents of a packages `build/` in your application's build script, or otherwising making sure these directories are visible to your web server:

 ```javascript
 cp -r node_modules/@jpmorganchase/perspective/build my_build/assets/